 Current Region: Hungary (EN)

-This centrifugal pump is not self priming.
-Normally these pumps must be installed below the liquid level so that the liquid flows to the pump by gravity.
-However, if a foot valve is used at the beginning of the suction line and all air is bled from the suction line and pump by careful manual priming, these pumps will lift liquid on the suction side up to 15 feet.
-Such a system is only as positive as the ability of the foot valve to seal and keep the suction line and pump full of liquid.
-If the foot valve should leak, the pump will not prime.
+These centrifugal pumps are not self-priming.
+They must be installed below the liquid level so that the liquid flows to the pump by gravity (flooded suction).
+However, if a foot valve is used at the beginning of the suction line, and all air is bled from the pump by manual priming, the pump will lift on the suction side up to 15 feet.
+Such a system relies entirely on the non-leaking foot valve for starting capability.